jajakobyly/rustidea/BUILDING.md

 2. Open *Project Structure* window and in *Project* screen:
     - set **Project SDK** to recently configured IntelliJ Plugin SDK
     - set **Project compiler output** path to somewhere, for example: `[project directory]/out`
+3. Copy file `build.properties.skeleton` as `build.properties` and adjust it to your environment.

 ## Building the plugin